irehbein/UNCOVER/index.md

 ## Publications

 * Ines Rehbein, Josef Ruppenhofer, Annelen Brunner and Simone Paolo Ponzetto (2024): Out of the mouths of MPs: Speaker Attribution in Parliamentary Debates.
-In _Proceedings of [LREC-COLING 2024](https://lrec-coling-2024.org)_.
+In _Proceedings of [LREC-COLING 2024](https://lrec-coling-2024.org).
 Torino, Italy.

 * Ines Reinig, Ines Rehbein and Simone Paolo Ponzetto (2024): How to do politics with words: Investigating speech acts in parliamentary debates.
-In _Proceedings of [LREC-COLING 2024](https://lrec-coling-2024.org)_.
+In _Proceedings of [LREC-COLING 2024](https://lrec-coling-2024.org).
 Torino, Italy.

 * Ines Rehbein and Simone Paolo Ponzetto (2024): A new Resource and Baselines for Opinion Role Labelling in German Parliamentary Debates.
-In _Proceedings of the [ParlaCLARIN IV Workshop on Creating, Analysing, and Increasing Accessibility of Parliamentary Corpora](https://www.clarin.eu/ParlaCLARIN-IV)_, co-located with LREC-COLING 2024.
+In _Proceedings of the [ParlaCLARIN IV Workshop on Creating, Analysing, and Increasing Accessibility of Parliamentary Corpora](https://www.clarin.eu/ParlaCLARIN-IV), co-located with LREC-COLING 2024.
 Torino, Italy.

 ## Talks

+* Ines Rehbein (2024) Talk on *Potentials and pitfalls of transformer-based text classification for the social sciences* at the [GESIS Fall Seminar on Computational Social Science](https://training.gesis.org/?site=pDetails&child=full&pID=0x6C2F9D88EDAD43D197A2F284BAA9B007), Sep 24, 2024.
+[Slides](https://github.com/irehbein/UNCOVER/blob/master/docs/gesis-fall-seminar-2024-irehbein.pdf).

 * Ines Reinig (2024): How to do politics with words: Analyzing the framing of political issues through the lens of speech acts.
 Presentation at the Workshop _[Towards linguistically motivated computational models of framing](https://sites.google.com/view/dgfs2024-framing/home-page)_ at the DGfS Annual Meeting 2024.
 Bochum, Germany. [abstract](https://dev3.imp10.ruhr-uni-bochum.de/dgfs/mam/ag6-reinig-at-al.pdf)